-The Melbourne International Film Festival is also one of the world’s oldest film festivals, running since 1952.
+Simiarly, the Melbourne International Film Festival is one of the world’s oldest film festivals, running since 1952.

 8. The city’s Luna Park hosts the oldest continuously operating roller coaster in the world

-An icon of Melbourne, Luna Park was opened in 1912 and has been running almost continuously ever since (let’s ignore disruptive pandemic-related lockdowns on this point).
+An icon of Melbourne, the park opened in 1912 and has been running almost continuously ever since (let’s ignore disruptive pandemic-related lockdowns on this point).

 The Scenic Railway scaling the park’s perimeter, was one of the first rides to be installed and remains there to this day.